zigpy/zigpy-znp/TOOLS.md

 fully documented so you can fill out the appropriate information by hand to form a network if you are migrating from a non-Texas Instruments device.

-To get ZHA to utilize your new radio, make sure to change the coordiantor's `path` in `/config/.storage/core.config_entries`.
+To get ZHA to utilize your new radio, make sure to change the coordinator's `path` in `/config/.storage/core.config_entries`.

 ### NVRAM backup